-Mechanical Failures of Hard Disk Drives.
+Mechanical Failures of Hard Disk Drives

 Hard disk drives are fragile devices.
-The most common reason why CDR receives in hard disk drives with mechanical failures for data recovery is because they have sustained a physical shock.
+The most common reason why CDR receives in hard disk drives with mechanical failures for data recovery is that they have sustained a physical shock.
 Many of our customers are surprised that dropping their hard disk drive just 2 or 3 inches can lead to a serious failure of the hard disk drive.
 Given how robust other electronic devices are, like mobile phones and cameras, people have a tendency to consider that their laptop or portable hard disk drive can sustain a similar level of wear and tear.
-Unfortunately they can not.
+Unfortunately, they can not.
 Please see our “How do hard disk drives work?” page for further information.
 Below is a summary of the typical mechanical failures that we see in hard disk drives.

 Read / Write Head Failure

 On most occasions when there is a failure of the read-write heads the hard disk will spin up and then make a repetitive clicking sound.
 This is sometimes known as the ‘click of death‘.
 In general in hard disk drives from 2007 onwards the clicking sound is much quieter, and some models of hard disk drive will spin down after a few seconds if it has failed to initialise.

 The read-write heads normally float from between 10 to 100 nanometres away from the surface of the platter during normal operation.
 If the read-write head were the size of a jumbo jet it would fly 1.5mm off the ground.
 As you can imagine from this scale any sort of physical shock or contamination in the HDD is likely to affect the normal operation of the heads.

 To recover the data when there is a failure of the read-write heads it is necessary to replace the head assembly of the failed hard disk drive with that of a working donor.